marcio-mutti/getandcleandata_cp/README.md

 Course project for Coursera Class Getting and Cleaning Data

 **This manual should guide you through the code I created.**
+First of all, unpack the data and enter its directory.
 ```R
 unzip("UCI_Dataset.zip")
 setwd("UCI HAR Dataset")
 ```
-First of all, unpack the data and enter its directory.
+Then, proceding to importing the data into R data.frames.
 ```R
 x_train<-read.table("train/X_train.txt")
 y_train<-read.table("train/y_train.txt")